 Considering a M.S. in Clinical Laboratory Sciences Masters Degree?
 Clinical lab scientists specialize in identifying human diseases using complex medical tests.
 They analyze tests results and work towards perfecting these tests for earlier and more accurate disease detection.
 This field is an excellent fit for individuals who are interested in the medical field but less interested in direct patient care.
-Clinical lab scientists are increasingly in demand, and earning a graduate degree in clinical lab science can expand your job opportunities and enhance the skills and training needed in today’s science fields.
+Clinical lab scientists are increasingly in demand, and earning a masters in clinical laboratory science in Maine can expand your job opportunities and enhance the skills and training needed in today’s science fields.

 It’s important to know that many clinical lab science graduate programs value a bachelor’s degree in biomedical sciences, medical technology or clinical lab science.
 At the very least, they typically seek applicants with extensive undergraduate coursework in biology, chemistry, and biochemistry.
 Any deficiency in coursework will be assessed to determine whether additional classes will be needed before beginning the graduate curriculum.

 While curriculum varies by program, coursework often includes:

 - Clinical chemistry

 - Public health

 - Advanced nutrition

 - Molecular pathology

 What are Master’s in Clinical Lab Science Career Paths?